 When Is Judicial Dissent Acceptable and When Not?

+Is there a judicial right to dissent?
 At his recent interview before the Judicial Services Commission for a permanent position at the Supreme Court of Appeal, Judge Owen Rogers was quizzed about an apparent lack of being a ‘team player’ and regularly disagreeing with more senior colleagues.

 However, the stats tend to not bear that out.
 He dissented in De Klerk v Minister of Police ZASCA 45 and Botha v The State ZASCA 148.
 (In both cases there is a strong case to be made out that he was correct.)